-REQUIRED NUMBER MINIMUM NUMBER

-OF TREES OF SPECIES
+REQUIRED NUMBER OF TREES MINIMUM NUMBER OF SPECIES

 11-20 2

 21-30 3

 31-40 4

+41 + 5

 (6) Palms.
 Shall be considered trees.
 Palms considered susceptible to lethal yellowing by the Florida Department of Agriculture shall not be used to fulfill the requirements of this article.
-Palm species which do not have a mature spread of crown of at least 15 feet shall be grouped in threes, and three palms shall equal one shade tree.
+Palm species which that do not have a mature spread of crown of at least 15 feet shall be grouped in threes, and three palms shall equal one shade tree.
 Palms must have an overall height of a minimum of 16 feet and a minimum of eight feet of clear trunk at the time of planting.
 Palms used for single family homes and duplexes must have an overall height of a minimum of 12 feet and a minimum of six feet of clear trunk at the time of planting.
-Minimum overall palm height may be increased if palms are of a nature that the fronds hang below an eight-foot clearance, and are further, located in an area where pedestrians may be adversely affected by the fronds.
+Minimum overall palm height may be increased if the palms variety are of a nature that the has fronds that hang below an eightfoot clearance, and are further, located in an area where pedestrians may be adversely affected by the fronds.
 No more than 50 percent of the required trees shall be Palms.